-Tibetan Tea Zhuan Zang Cha (雅安砖藏茶) is a traditional dark tea from Ya’An in Sichuan Province of China.
+Tibetan Tea Zhuan Zang Cha (雅安砖藏茶) is a traditional dark tea from Ya’an in Sichuan Province of China.
 This region has a long history of producing compressed tea that was traded and used as currency for centuries.
 These teas are also popular due to associated health benefits and have been consumed by generations as butter tea made with yak butter and salt.
 This particular Tibetan brick tea comes compressed into 250g blocks encased in bamboo.
-It was produced in 2017 from tea harvested in April 2017.
+It was produced in June 2019 from tea harvested in April 2019.

 This Tibetan Tea Zhuan Zang Cha consists of compressed fermented leaves and stalks.
 The leaves are not particularly densely compressed, making it easy to break off desired amounts.
 It also means that the fermentation process continues at a more rapid pace within this brick.
 The bamboo enclosure makes storing this long term much easier.
 Even though this tea is relatively young, the fermentation achieved during production makes this drinkable right now.
 Additional ageing will further improve the flavours.